armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

     constraints: <mapOfConstraints>
 ```

-### `targets.<targetName>`
+## Name

-A descriptive name for this deployment, such as the name of the environment you want to deploy to.
+`targets.<targetName>`: A descriptive name for this deployment, such as the name of the environment you want to deploy to.

 For example, this snippet configures a deployment target with the name `prod`: